Basic STEP Concepts

 For example:

 Typing a Name and clicking Create would create a new object as a child to the Apparel node.
-But what defines that a 'Level 2' object can be created on this node?
-And that it is a Product (blue) object rather than an Entity (gray) or Classification (yellow)?

 The allowable structure of objects and hierarchies that are accessed in the Tree are defined in System Setup.
-To continue with the above example, we can observe that the defined object types and structures include a Primary Product Classification that has a number of levels.
+Continuing with the above example, we can observe that the defined object types and structures include a Primary Product Classification that has a number of levels.
 A Level 1 can only have a Level 2 child, which in turn can only have a Level 3 child.
 However, a Level 3 object type can have a number of child object types, including an Item Folder, Level 4, and a Sales Item Folder.
 A Sales Item Folder is a child of a Level 3 object type, as mentioned, but can also be a child to a Level 4.
 Similarly, a Sales Item can be child to multiple things, including a Sales Item Folder and a Sales Item Family.

 The object types defined in System Setup provide the "skeleton" for the allowable instances of objects that can be created in the Tree.
-It is important to understand that it is only the structure and types of objects that are defined in System Setup, but any number of instances of the defined types can be created in Tree.
+It is important to understand that only the structure and types of objects are defined in System Setup, but any number of instances of the defined types can be created in Tree.
 This is best illustrated by viewing System Setup and Tree side by side, as shown below.
 Object instances are displayed in Tree, with red text indicating the corresponding object type designations from System Setup.

 Notice in the above screenshots that a Level 2 object exists in System Setup only once, but there are multiple instances of it in Tree.

 The same principles described for the Primary Product Hierarchy apply to all other hierarchies in STEP.
-For example, an entity hierarchy could have a Customer object type with allowable children of Address and Contact object types.
+For example, an entity hierarchy could have a customer object type with allowable children of address and contact object types.
 The object types and structures are defined in System Setup, and instances of these objects can then be created in Tree.

 Notice that the corresponding System Setup structure for the above does not include the product object types.